pmozdzynski/cert-chain-validator/Readme.md

 Outputs the validation status of each certificate in the chain.
 Checks the expiry dates of the certificates.
 Validates the server's certificate against the rest of the chain.

+### cert_downloader.go
+Downloads the server's certificate and its chain from a remote server and saves them as separate files.

 ### Dependencies
 Go Standard Library (No external dependencies required)